 There are two main categories of life insurance: term and permanent.
-You can read about term life versus permanent life insurance and where whole life beats term life to help you make a decision.
+You can read about term life versus permanent life insurance to help you make a decision.
 But in order to save you time we would be remiss not to stress the importance of funding an irrevocable life insurance trust with some type of permanent policy.

 Guaranteed Universal Life (GUL)

-A GUL is a permanent policy that is structured to minimize costs in order to provide the lowest priced permanent life insurance policy.
+A guaranteed universal life insurance policy is a permanent policy that is structured to minimize costs in order to provide the lowest priced permanent coverage.
 There are no bells and whistles with this type of life insurance.
 Typically, premiums are fixed for the life of the policy, which can go until age 90, 95, 100, or 121.
 With people living longer than ever, the only “guaranteed” way to make sure your policy lasts as long as you do is to make sure you purchase guaranteed universal life insurance to age 121.

 Take the next steps